Satisfiability Modulo Exponential Integer Arithmetic: Preliminaries

 \section{Preliminaries}

 We are working in the setting of \emph{SMT-LIB logic} \cite{smtlib}, a variant of many-sorted first-order logic with equality.
-We now introduce a reduced variant of \cite{smtlib}, where we only explain those concepts that are relevant for our work.
+We now introduce a reduced variant of SMT-LIB logic, where we only explain those concepts that are relevant for our work.

 In SMT-LIB logic, there is a dedicated Boolean sort \Bool, and hence formulas are just terms of sort \Bool.
-Similarly, there is no distinction between predicates and functions, as predicates are simply functions of type \Bool.
+Similarly, there is no distinction between predicates and functions, as predicates are simply functions with results of sort \Bool.

 So in SMT-LIB logic, a \emph{signature} $\Sigma = (\Sigma^S,\Sigma^F,\Sigma^R)$ consists of a set $\Sigma^S$ of \emph{sorts}, a set $\Sigma^F$ of \emph{function symbols}, and a \emph{ranking function} $\Sigma^R: \Sigma^F \to (\Sigma^S)^+$.
 The meaning of $\Sigma^R(f) = (s_1,\ldots,s_k)$ is that $f$ is a function which maps arguments of the sorts $s_1,\ldots,s_{k-1}$ to a result of sort $s_k$.
 We write $f: s_1\ \ldots\ s_k$ instead of ``$f \in \Sigma^F$ and $\Sigma^R(f) = (s_1,\ldots,s_k)$'' if $\Sigma$ is clear from the context.
 We always allow to implicitly extend $\Sigma$ with arbitrarily many constant function symbols (i.e., function symbols $x$ where $|\Sigma^R(x)| = 1$).
 Note that SMT-LIB logic only considers closed terms, i.e., terms without free variables, and we are only concerned with quantifier-free formulas, so in our setting, all formulas are ground.
-Therefore, we refer to these constant function symbols as \emph{variables} to avoid confusion with other, predefined constant function symbols like $\true, 0, \ldots$, see below.
+Therefore, we refer to these constant function symbols as \emph{variables} to avoid confusion with other, predefined constant function symbols like $\true, 0, 1, \ldots$, see below.

 Every SMT-LIB signature is an extension of $\Sigma_\Bool$ where $\Sigma^S_\Bool = \{\Bool\}$ and $\Sigma^F_\Bool$ consists of the following function symbols:

 Note that SMT-LIB logic only considers well-sorted terms.
 A \emph{$\Sigma$-structure} $\AA$ consists of a \emph{universe} $A = \bigcup_{s \in \Sigma^S} A_s$ and an \emph{interpretation function} that maps each function symbol $f: s_1\ \ldots\ s_k$ to a function $\sem{f}^{\AA}: A_{s_1} \times \ldots \times A_{s_{k-1}} \to A_{s_k}$.
 SMT-LIB logic only considers structures where $A_\Bool = \{\true,\false\}$ and all function symbols from $\Sigma_\Bool$ are interpreted as usual.